Sunday, June 27, 2010

 B: Wonderful lyrics, as is almost always the case with the French entries.
 “Je veux bien tout donner, si seul’ment tu y crois” illustrates the fine line the song treads in testing the televoters’ limits of interest and appreciation.

 A: Well it’s tremendous, obviously.
 A bit aloof.
-Like someone you have a great deal of respect and admiration for without liking particularly or having much in common with.
+Like someone you have a great deal of respect and admiration for without liking them particularly or having much in common with them.

 V: As mesmerising as this is, it only shows how much more successful France could have been with Patricia Kaas at the helm if they’d chosen a more accessible song.
 Charmingly, she looks amazed at the reception she gets.